decentraland/decentraland-rpc/docs/components/introduction.md

 ## Rate limiting

-Rate limiting allows to specify a time interval in which calls to a Component's method can be accepted.
+Rate limiting allows to specify a time interval in which calls to a API's method can be accepted.
 This allows for more control over computationally expensive methods and can be specified by using the `@rateLimit(inteval)` decorator:

 ```ts
 @exposeMethod